dafer45/TBTK/doc/Manual.md

 All other units are considered derived units.

 The UnitHandler defines the fundamental quantities to be temperature, time, length, energy, charge, and count (amount).
-This is the first point where the UnitHandler deviates from the SI system since the SI system do not define the units for energy and charge as base units, but instead the units for mass, current, and luminosity.
+This is the first point where the UnitHandler deviates from the SI system since the SI system does not define the units for energy and charge as base units, but instead the units for mass, current, and luminosity.
 Note in particular that the UnitHandler currently only defines base units for six different quantities.
 The missing quantity is due to an ambiguity regarding whether an angle should be considered a unitful or unitless quantity.
 Units for angle may therefore be added to the UnitHandler in the future.